FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Experiments

-\textit{Implementation Details.} The small model of FusionLog was trained on a single NVIDIA 3090 GPU using the Adam optimizer, with a batch size of 256, and a learning rate of 1e-3.
-Semantic embeddings were generated as 300-dimensional input log event embeddings, following the settings in~\cite{9401970}.
-For LLM of FusionLog, we use Qwen3 (qwen-plus) ~\cite{yang2025qwen3technicalreport} as our large language model, with the temperature parameter set to 1.0 and top\_p set to 0.8.
-The threshold of semantic similarity routing is set to the mean.
-The initial threshold of the data selection module is set to 0.9 and then dynamically decreases by 0.05 with each round.
-The collaborative distillation is performed for up to 5 rounds.
-During the RAG process, we use 300-dimensional input log event embeddings as the knowledge base vectors and select the top three most similar embeddings as in-context examples.
-Examples of the LLM prompt templates can be found in the appendix \hyperref[A3]{A.3}.
+\textbf{\textit{Implementation Details.}} The small model was trained on a single NVIDIA 3090 GPU using Adam optimizer with a batch size of 256 and a learning rate of 1e-3.
+Log event embeddings are 300-dimensional vectors following~\cite{9401970}.
+For the LLM, we used Qwen3-Plus~\cite{yang2025qwen3technicalreport} with temperature 1.0 and top\_p 0.8.
+The routing threshold $\tau$ is set to the mean of sequence-level similarity scores.
+The data selection threshold is initialized at $\epsilon_0=0.9$ and decreases by 0.05 per round over $N=5$ distillation rounds.
+During RAG retrieval, the top three most similar log sequences are selected as in-context examples, each containing the log content, the small model's predicted label, and confidence score, serving as reference for the LLM rather than merely providing labels.
+All datasets are accessible via Loghub~\cite{loghub1, loghub}, and the code is available at \href{https://github.com/XinlongZhao/FusionLog}{https://github.com/XinlongZhao/FusionLog}.